GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 You can check out the full list of stuff we want to get done in the `milestone <https://github.com/GameDevTecnico/cubos/milestone/26>`_ for the next release.

 We're currently a team of 10 people, and **we're looking to expand**!
-If you're interested in joining us, please fill out this `form <https://forms.gle/A7ChMqC2qN9tHo6j8>`_.
+If you're interested in joining us, or just want to learn more about the project, join our `Discord server <https://discord.gg/WjTtcNTRqD>`_!
-Feel free to contact us at cubos@gamedev.tecnico.ulisboa.pt!